amitkummer/zork/README.md

 npm run lint
 ```

 Note: this will also report any errors `prettier` finds.
-For more information, see the comments in `.eslintrc`.
+For more information on this prettier-eslint integration, see the comments in `.eslintrc`.

 ## Production